brevzin/cpp_proposals/2011_pipeline/pipeline.md

 is unlikely to ever actually be written.

 This is where a placeholder syntax would come in handy.
-If, instead of requiring a function call that the left-hand side was inserted into, we required a placeholder (like Hack and one of the JavaScript proposals), we could have both (we're using `>` as a placeholder, as suggested by Daveed Vandevoorde):
+If, instead of requiring a function call (that the left-hand side was inserted into), we chose to require a placeholder (like Hack and one of the JavaScript proposals), we could have both:

 ```cpp
 a |> views::zip(>, b)               // evaluates as views::zip(a, b)
 a |> views::zip_with(plus{}, >, b)  // evaluates as views::zip_with(plus{}, a, b)
 ```

+Here, we're using `>` as a placeholder, as suggested by Daveed Vandevoorde (this choice of placeholder is itself simply a placeholder.
+Other placeholders we considered were `%` and `^`, which unfortunately can run into ambiguities with C++/CLI. `#` is unlikely to be confused for a preprocessor directive? `%%`?)

-Moreover, as JavaScript demonstrates for us already, with the placeholder approach, we wouldn't actually need the requirement that the right-hand side is a call expression.
-It could be any expression at all that contains `>`: `a |> 2 * >` could be a valid expression that means exactly as `2 * a`.
+Moreover, as JavaScript demonstrates for us already, with the placeholder approach, we wouldn't actually need to keep the requirement that the right-hand side is a call expression.
+It could be any expression at all, as long as it contains precisely one `>`. `a |> 2 * >` could be a valid expression that means exactly `2 * a`.

-There main benefit of a direction pursuing placeholder syntax is that the syntax can be used with any function, and indeed with any expression.
+The main benefit of a direction pursuing placeholder syntax is that the syntax can be used with any function, and indeed with any expression.
 As with `zip_with`, you don't need to rely on the function you intend on calling having the the correct first parameter.
 This would allow the `FILE` example described